Leaving a Long-time Home is Overwhelming a Senior Relocation Specialist Can Help

 We understand and respect that downsizing or any late-life move are overwhelming transitions.
 Therefore, we approach all our clients with love and compassion.
 We speak with you to assess the scope of work, establish a plan detailing the logistics of the move and help you stay focused to execute on the plan so that we stay on time and on budget and complete the moving process with efficient, effective outcomes.
 Our strategies are personalized to meet your unique needs, and we provide you encouragement and guidance to help you in your decision-making.
 We understand all the emotions that come into play during your transition period and strive to increase your sense of control and alleviate your stress, so you can look forward to settling into your new home.

 We provide floor planning services to ensure that your furniture will fit in your new home.
 We measure the various pieces of furniture you want to move and evaluate their potential placement on a scale drawing of your new residence.
 Then you will sit with us and finalize a floor plan that suits your needs and purposes.
 This has proven to be of great value in helping people choose items that will be size- appropriate for their new home.

 What about all the stuff that’s left in house that needs to be removed after we move and before the closing of the house?

 We have various ways of providing a final cleanout of your home to make it “broom clean” for the closing.
 We work with many charitable organizations that sponsor donation drives as well as junk removal services.
 Your final cleanout could involve a combination of these services, depending upon the items that need to be removed.

 Yes!
 Nationwide, we can coordinate with approximately 200 organizations that provide relocation services.
-We can pack and help you downsize here in New Jersey and then tap into our close-knit network of owners to facilitate your connection with staff, say for example, in our Arizona office.
-They will meet with you and your parents and then help your parents settle in to their new Arizona home.
+We can pack and help you downsize here in New Jersey and then connect you to our network of Senior Move Managers to facilitate your move.
+They will meet with you and your parents and then help your parents settle into their new Arizona home.